 The compact M.2 configuration receives a pair of additional models that are available at a nice maximum volume

-We keep wondering when my drives will finally appear SSD In modern M.2 configurations with exceptionally large volumes of 4 terabytes or even 8 terabytes and 16 terabytes which have been mentioned as an option in the next generation storage controllers - but for now, there are more models in the market that have volume versions 2 terabytes, which it can also be considered quite respectable for compact and thin print circuits.
+We keep wondering when my drives will finally appear SSD In modern M.2 configurations with exceptionally large volumes of 4 terabytes or even 8 terabytes and 16 terabytes which have been mentioned as an option in the next generation storage controllers - but for now, more models in the market are available in volume 2 terabytes, which it can also be considered quite respectable for compact and thin print circuits.

-The advanced NVMe version of the Extreme Pro series from SanDisk, originally launched in April this year with volumes between 250GB and 1TB as the twin sister of the Black SN750 series from parent company Western Digital, 2 terabytes will also be offered in stores from now on - with a self-developed controller of the two companies providing up to 3.4GBps read speeds and random performance of up to 550,000IOPS in small 4KB writing, combined with five years of 32 total write volume Every day.
+The advanced NVMe version of the Extreme Pro series from SanDisk, originally launched in April this year with volumes between 250GB and 1TB as the twin sister of the Black SN750 series from parent company Western Digital, 2 terabytes will also be offered in stores from now on - with a two-company self-development controller that delivers up to 3.4GBps read and random performance of up to 550,000IOPS in writing small 4KB files, with five years of 32 total write volume Every day.